elg0nz/serverless-slack-status-light/Blog.md

 /set_availability away
 /set_availability busy
 ```

+The goal with this article is not just to document how this device was built, but to: a. draw the parallels between Developing Web APIs and building Embedded Systems, b. prove you can do IoT with a Serverless infrastructure.

 ## How I built this
 The process to tackle a project like this is as follows: